NomadConsulting/data_extraction/README.md

 # Data Extraction Repository

-This repository contains scripts and data related to extracting and analyzing geospatial data using QGIS.
+This repository contains scripts and data related to extracting and analyzing geospatial data using QGIS,Google Earth Engine, Python geemap package.

 ## Overview